isomerpages/govtech-gobusiness-main/pages/epjs/develop-human-capital/institute-for-human-resource-professionals--ihrp--certification.md

 ### How you can benefit:

-<ul><li>- Adopt HR standards of excellence, endorsed by industry and tripartite partners to foster a vibrant HR services eco-system to drive innovation and change<br></li><li>Develop your organisation's HR professionals' skills and competencies through progressive and developmental pathways that allow them to maximise human capital in order to drive business growth</li></ul>
+<ul><li> Adopt HR standards of excellence, endorsed by industry and tripartite partners to foster a vibrant HR services eco-system to drive innovation and change<br></li><li>Develop your organisation's HR professionals' skills and competencies through progressive and developmental pathways that allow them to maximise human capital in order to drive business growth</li></ul>

 ---